rocky-linux/rockylinux.org-gatsby/src/pages/bylaws-charter.md

 **ARTICLE VII** - **AMENDMENTS TO BYLAWS AND CHARTER**

 1. **Amendment to Bylaws**.
-These Bylaws may be altered, amended, or restated by the vote of 2/3rds of the Directors then serving on the Board or by the Board of Directors of the Company.
+These Bylaws may be altered, amended, or restated by the vote of 2/3rds of the Directors then serving on the Board or by the Board of Directors of the Foundation.

 1. ` `**Amendment to Charter**.
-The Foundation Charter may be altered, amended, or restated by the vote of 2/3rds of the Directors then serving on the Board or by the Board of Directors of the Company.
+The Foundation Charter may be altered, amended, or restated by the vote of 2/3rds of the Directors then serving on the Board or by the Board of Directors of the Foundation.

 1. **Amendment to Project Board Bylaws**.
 As part of its role of overseeing the Project Boards, the Foundation Board may alter, amend, or restate any Project Board Bylaws by the vote of 2/3rds of the Directors then serving on the Foundation Board.